 On many occasions on my travels the big DSLR bodies and lenses tend to stand out and draw unnecessary attention to myself when trying to do street photography.
 This invariably results in images that seem to be contrived.
 In an effort to blend in with the crowd I have recently started using a small compact camera – Canon G5X which has many features which I have in my DSLR but is much smaller.
 It includes a 24-70mm F1.8-2.8 lens and a versatile screen that be angled in any direction for some candid shooting.

 Going forward I would someday like to experiment with medium format cameras such as the Pentax 645Z or the Hasselblad X1D.
-However it is increasing likely that I will have Canon 5D MK IV.
-It seems to offer everything a photographer would want to have in a camera.

 “Change your lens, change your story”

 Here again I tend to use Canon Lenses as they are rated very well and used by many pros around the world.
 My workhorse is the Canon EF 24 – 105mm F4.
 It is Canon’s most sold lens.
 For wide angle shots I use Canon 17-40mm F4 and for wildlife I have the Canon EF 100-400mm F4.5-5.6.
 These lenses give me the full range for many different types of photography.

 There are two types of lenses available from Canon, the EF and the EF-S. The former can be used on full frame bodies as well as the cropped sensor bodies.
 The later however can only be used for cropped sensor bodies.
 I use the EF lenses.